-Also, to unconfigure monitoring for an application, you can perform one of the following procedures: unconfigure monitoring of all applications, or unconfigure VCS cluster.
+Also, to unconfigure monitoring for an application, you can perform one of the following procedures: Unconfigure monitoring of all applications, or unconfigure VCS cluster.

 - Unconfigure monitoring of all applications: Click Actions > Unconfigure all applications.
-This step deletes the monitoring configuration for all applications configured in the cluster. - Unconfigure VCS cluster: Click Actions > Unconfigure VCS cluster.
+This step deletes the monitoring configuration for all the applications that are configured in the cluster. - Unconfigure VCS cluster: Click Actions > Unconfigure VCS cluster.
 This step stops the VCS cluster, removes VCS cluster configuration, and unconfigures application monitoring.